Alex Johns discusses why

 If consumers are constantly demanding a fresh approach from brands, brands should require the same from their agency partners.
 They should expect a bolder approach, a hybrid, which delivers everything under one roof: consumer research, superb design, exceptional operations, expert technology advice, fresh social media and innovative advertising campaigns.
 Here at Worth Retail, we call this the connected agency approach.

-So as we move into the second half of 2016, I’m on a mission to spread the word about Worth Retail, the UK’s pioneering connected agency.
+I’m on a mission to spread the word about Worth Retail, the UK’s pioneering connected agency.
 We provide a one-stop-shop for brands that want to cut-through and accelerate faster.
 In today’s landscape, great results can be delivered, but only if retailers and brands think differently about their own businesses.
 The old way of doing things no longer works and it’s time to make some changes.
 Whilst we all know that success doesn’t happen overnight, brilliant results await the bold and the brave.